Back • Return Home

 Let's design devices that are complely modular and can be easily repaired whenever necessary.
 Further, materials like the "hemp plastic" referred to above, can be used for nearly every part within it.
 If something does end up in a landfill, then at the very least, it will be less poisonous to everyone.

-There is the concept of "seventh generation", attempting to account for the effects that a process may have on several generations after us.
+There is a concept called "seventh generation", which is attempting to account for the effects that a process may have on several generations after us.
 Through foresight, we can make things that are strong enough to last, but flexible enough to grow.
 The myopic point of view, which focuses more on short-term "profits" rather than long-term human sustainment, is blind to the dangers that it causes.
 The state of civilization hangs in the balance.

 • "Light pipes", tube-like structures which direct sunlight into buildings through their reflective surfaces, are a good source of lighting.
 Like skylights and windows, they allow rooms to be illuminated throughout the day.
 Some homemade versions can also be very cheap to make.

 Imagine if every room of every building got most of its daytime lighting directly from the sun, and electronic lighting powered on by itself whenever a sensor determined that the indoor light levels were low.
 And further, what if all of that electric lighting was powered by solar panels that stored energy throughout the day?
 Lights could still be turned off and on, or dimmed with a switch, but a small and self-sustaining loop of efficent lighting that requires little conscious thought could be created.